Canon 100D vs Sony A9

 Review summary: Canon 100D vs Sony A9

 So how do things add up?
 Which of the two cameras – the Canon 100D or the Sony A9 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.